Crush Pad

 Okanagan Crush Pad

-Husband and wife team Steve Lornie and Christine Coletta
+Husband and wife team Christine Coletta and Steve Lornie

-The facility is not open to the public, but is designed as a co working space for winemakers to work side by side to share ideas and to collaborate.
-The design aesthetic ‘less is more’ is expressed in the state-of-the-art wine cellar with exceptional wine as the outcome.
+The facility is now open to the public and is designed as a co-working space for winemakers to work side by side to share ideas and to collaborate.
+The design aesthetic ‘less is more' is expressed in the state-of-the-art wine cellar with exceptional wine as the outcome.
 The look is clean, crisp, and modern.

 Snapshot of Services offered at Okanagan Crush Pad